jvino/cluster-hpc-gpu-guides/docs/guides/docker_and_dockerfile.md

 `id <username>`

-And get the numbers, now names/words.
+And get the numbers, not names/words.

 ### 5.3 USER Statement